top of page

 This is a perfect example of refined grains that have been processed to remove most of the fibre, vitamins and minerals.
 Pet food companies use them because they're more easily digested by cats, which further emphasises that they have a limited ability to digest carbohydrates.

-Another factor to consider is the processing methods, themselves.
+Another factor to consider is the processing methods.
 While refined carbs are better digested, it involves heating ingredients at high temperatures.
 This can be problematic for a number of reasons:

 1. Degradation of those "high-quality" nutrients, hence the mass supplementation used in commercial foods.
 This is in addition to the processing that kibble has to go through during manufacturing, which also helps to prolong shelf life.